 Among the big-ship lines, Holland America and Princess are known as the Alaska experts.
 These lines typically base the most ships in this region every summer, and offer the largest selection of cruises and cruise tours.
 They schedule Alaska-specific special events onboard, such as Princess’ Puppies in the Piazza (featuring baby sled dogs) and Klondike Festival, and even have their own train cars and hotel properties in Denali and Fairbanks.

-However, if other lines, such as Royal Caribbean or Norwegian, suit your family’s needs and budget better, you will still have a wonderful cruise vacation in Alaska.
-You might find that these lines offer more competitive pricing, your preferred onboard activities, or more robust kids’ programming, making them the best Alaska cruise choice for you.
+However, if other lines, such as Royal Caribbean, Carnival Cruise Line, or Norwegian, suit your family’s needs and budget better, you will still have a wonderful cruise vacation in Alaska.
+You might find that these lines offer more competitive pricing, your preferred onboard activities (think Royal Caribbean's Quantum Class North Star towering over Alaskan glaciers), or more robust kids’ programming, making them the best Alaska cruise choice for you.

 Travelers looking for luxury should consider upscale lines such as Crystal, Regent Seven Seas, Seabourn, and Silversea.
 These cruise lines offer more intimate ships, inclusive fares, and attentive service, but won’t have as many onboard attractions or as expansive kids’ facilities or activities as the bigger ships.